jarviscanada/jarvis_data_eng_ShubhkarmanSandhu/linux_sql/README.md

 ## Scripts

 ### psql_docker.sh
-- Discription
+- Discription <br/>
   Creation of PSQL instance by creating a container of postgres:9.6-alpine image using bash.
-The script must pass through the required parameters for proper functionality
+The script must pass through the required parameters for proper functionality <br/>
-- Usage
+- Usage <br/>
-  The script below will create the docker container which consists of the Postgres database we will be using throughout the project .
+  The script below will create the docker container which consists of the Postgres database we will be using throughout the project . <br/>
-  [db_username]:- Username for database
+  [db_username]:- Username for database <br/>
-  [db_password]:- Password for  database `./scripts/psql_docker.sh create [db_username] [db_password]`
+  [db_password]:- Password for  database <br/>
+  `./scripts/psql_docker.sh create [db_username] [db_password]` <br/>
-  The script below will start the container when executed `./scripts/psql_docker.sh start`
+  The script below will start the container when executed <br/>
+  `./scripts/psql_docker.sh start` <br/>
-  The scripts below will stop the container when executed.
+  The scripts below will stop the container when executed. <br/>
-  `./scripts/psql_docker.sh stop`
+  `./scripts/psql_docker.sh stop` <br/>
 ### host_info.sh
-- Discription
+- Discription <br/>
-  This bash script will  run once on each node to collect hardware information using various linux usage commands and then transfer the data into database.This script needs to run before host_usage.sh so that node is registered in database.
+  This bash script will  run once on each node to collect hardware information using various linux usage commands and then transfer the data into database.This script needs to run before host_usage.sh so that node is registered in database. <br/>
-- Usage
+- Usage <br/>
-  The script below will gather the extracted hardware specifications, process and store the data in the assigned table in the database. psql_host :- Host name psql_port :- Port number for server instance (mannualy code here "5432") db_name :- Username for database psql_user :- Instance username psql_password:- Instance password Command:-`./scripts/host_info.sh psql_host psql_port db_name psql_user psql_password` Example:-`./scripts/host_info.sh "localhost" 5432 "host_agent" "postgres" "password"`
+  The script below will gather the extracted hardware specifications, process and store the data in the assigned table in the database. <br/>
+  psql_host :- Host name <br/>
+  psql_port :- Port number for server instance (mannualy code here "5432") <br/>
+  db_name :- Username for database <br/>
+  psql_user :- Instance username <br/>
+  psql_password:- Instance password <br/>
+  Command:-`./scripts/host_info.sh psql_host psql_port db_name psql_user psql_password` <br/>
+  Example:-`./scripts/host_info.sh "localhost" 5432 "host_agent" "postgres" "password"` <br/>
 ### host_usage.sh
-- Discription
+- Discription <br/>
-  This bash script will extract resource usage information and store the data in the assigned table in the database and this script will execute, extract immediate data, and store the data on a minute-by-minute basis.
+  This bash script will extract resource usage information and store the data in the assigned table in the database and this script will execute, extract immediate data, and store the data on a minute-by-minute basis. <br/>
-- Usage
+- Usage <br/>
-  This bash script will be executed after host_info.sh and then with the help of crontab run every minute and gather information. psql_host :- Host name psql_port :- Port number for server instance (mannualy code here "5432") db_name :- Username for database psql_user :- Instance username psql_password:- Instance password Command:-`./scripts/host_usage.sh psql_host psql_port db_name psql_user psql_password`
+  This bash script will be executed after host_info.sh and then with the help of crontab run every minute and gather information.<br/>
+  psql_host :- Host name <br/>
+  psql_port :- Port number for server instance (mannualy code here "5432") <br/>
+  db_name :- Username for database <br/>
+  psql_user :- Instance username <br/>
+  psql_password:- Instance password <br/>
+  Command:-`./scripts/host_usage.sh psql_host psql_port db_name psql_user psql_password` <br/>
-  Example:-`./scripts/host_usage.sh "localhost" 5432 "host_agent" "postgres" "password"`
+  Example:-`./scripts/host_usage.sh "localhost" 5432 "host_agent" "postgres" "password"` <br/>

 ### crontab
-- Discription
+- Discription <br/>
   This bash script will help host_usage.sh to run minute-by-minute basis and perform its task
-- Usage
+- Usage <br/>
-  Open crontab editor:- `crontab -e`
+  Open crontab editor:- `crontab -e` <br/>
-  Add this to your crontab :-`* * * * * bash /home/centos/dev/jarvis_data_eng_Shubhkarman/ linux_sql/scripts/host_usage.sh "localhost" 5432 "host_agent" "postgres" "password" > /tmp/psl_docker.log`
+  Add this to your crontab :-`* * * * * bash /home/centos/dev/jarvis_data_eng_Shubhkarman/ linux_sql/scripts/host_usage.sh "localhost" 5432 "host_agent" "postgres" "password" > /tmp/psl_docker.log` <br/>

 ### queries.sql
 - Discription